tmctono/docs.ja-jp/docs/visual-basic/programming-guide/concepts/linq/how-to-modify-an-office-open-xml-document.md

         Return (e.<w:r>.<w:t>).StringConcatenate(Function(element) CStr(element))
     End Function

-    ' Following function is required because VB does not support short circuit evaluation
+    ' Following function is required because Visual Basic does not support short circuit evaluation
     Private Function GetStyleOfParagraph(ByVal styleNode As XElement, _
                                          ByVal defaultStyle As String) As String
         If (styleNode Is Nothing) Then